 Born: Lancaster, New York, U.S.

 Krull's work explores the complex relationships between humans and other species by envisioning creatures simultaneously adorable and nightmarish, living in absurd conditions that are alternately haunting and darkly humorous, presented with deadpan seriousness.
-In a 2011 statement published in the magazine Ceramics Now and its website, the artist observes:
+She observes in her artist statement:

 Over the course of her career, Krull has worked primarily with clay, specifically with porcelain, a medium she prefers for her animal-themed sculptures because it “carries connotations of fragility and vulnerability but also preciousness,” she noted in a 2011 video interview.
 “My personal aesthetic is a very clean and pristine one.
 I gravitate toward tools that help me to erase any sign of my hand.
 I am trying to achieve a perfection of surface.”

-Krull has taught ceramics and sculpture at several universities and arts centers since 2005; as of 2013, she is teaching at Buffalo State College.
+Krull has taught ceramics and sculpture at several universities and arts centers since 2005.
 She resides in Buffalo and is married to woodworker and furniture designer Jesse Walp.

 For more information on the artist and her work, visit bethanykrull.com.

 Bethany Krull, Artist Statement, Burchfield Penney Artist File, 2019.

 Bethany Krull, quoted in “Tools of the Trade” video interview, The Palm Beach Post website, 01/07/2011, http://clikhear.palmbeachpost.com/2011/series/tool-of-the-trade/sculptor-bethany-krull/.
 (Accessed 08/29/2013)